SakethReddyVemula/learning-to-rank-and-online-learning/report.md

 ### 5. Hybrid Ranker
 ![Hybrid Performance](plots/fm.png)

+---

 ## Analysis & Discussion

-Across the experiments, a clear trend emerged regarding the efficacy of different learning strategies in this simulation environment.

-**Key Finding:**
+The experimental results highlight a significant divergence between engagement metrics (CTR) and post-click satisfaction metrics (Dwell Time), driven largely by the environmental constraints of the simulation.

+### 1. Click-Through Rate (CTR)
-**Only the Hybrid method was able to consistently outperform the Baseline (BM25).**
+**Observation:** **Only the Hybrid method consistently outperformed the Baseline (BM25) in terms of CTR.**

-Most advanced methods (MF, BPR, and even LinUCB) struggled to beat the simple probabilistic retrieval of BM25.
-This performance gap can be attributed to two primary factors specific to our simulation environment:
+Most individual models (MF, BPR, LinUCB) struggled to exceed the baseline's click rate.
+The Hybrid approach likely succeeded by ensembling robust content features with collaborative signals, smoothing out the noise that plagued individual models.

+### 2. Average Dwell Time
+**Observation:** **XGBoost, LinUCB, and Factorization Machines (FM) outperformed the Baseline.**
+While these feature-based models did not always win the click (CTR), they excelled at keeping users engaged *once* a click occurred.
+This suggests they were far more effective at retrieving content that was semantically relevant to the user's hidden interests, even if the user's clicking behavior was noisy.

+### Reasoning: Sparsity and Stochasticity

+Two primary factors explain why sophisticated models like MF and BPR failed to beat the baseline, and why feature-based models excelled at Dwell Time:

-1.  **Data Sparsity (Cold Start):**
+* **Data Sparsity (The Cold Start Problem):**
-    The simulation starts with zero user history.
-Collaborative filtering methods like Matrix Factorization and BPR rely heavily on a dense matrix of user-item interactions to find latent patterns.
-With only 500 iterations and a large item space, the interaction matrix remained extremely sparse, preventing these models from learning effective latent vectors.
+    The simulation operated with a "cold start" constraint ($N=500$ iterations).
+Collaborative Filtering methods (Matrix Factorization, BPR) require a dense user-item interaction matrix to learn effective latent vectors.
+With no prior history, these models were essentially guessing, unable to build a reliable profile before the experiment ended.

-2.  **Stochastic User Interactions:**
+* **Stochastic User Interactions (Noise):**
-    The user simulation exhibited a high degree of randomness ("noise") in its click behavior.
-Purely interaction-based models struggled to distinguish between genuine preference signals and random noise.
-The Hybrid method, by likely combining content-based features (which work immediately) with interaction signals, was the only architecture robust enough to handle this noise and provide better-than-random recommendations in the early stages of the experiment.
+    The user simulation exhibited a high degree of randomness in its click behavior.
+    * **Impact on CTR:** Pure interaction models (MF/BPR) overfitted to this random noise, learning "preferences" that didn't exist, leading to poor future recommendations.
+    * **Impact on Dwell Time:** Feature-based models (XGBoost, LinUCB, FM) rely on **article content** (categories, text features) rather than just ID-based interactions.
+Even with random clicking, these models could map query context to article content effectively.
+Thus, when a user *did* click a recommended item, it was genuinely relevant, resulting in higher Dwell Time compared to the keyword-based Baseline.